 What it takes to process transactions electronically

 Let us now take a look at essential components of electronic payment processing solutions.
 Some might associate electronic payment processing with particular devices or applications installed on these devices.
 However, in reality, the situation is a bit more tricky.
 True, when you purchase a product or service online, you are using some software or interface for that.
 However, through this interface, you are accessing the international payment and banking system.
-The only connection to this system allows companies to accept electronic payments for their products.
+Connection to this system allows companies to accept electronic payments for their products.

 The main connection hub, linking a company to the banking system is its acquiring partner.
 People often loosely use the concept of an acquirer or acquiring bank, confusing it with an ordinary commercial bank.
 In fact, a commercial bank can become an acquirer, but in order to do that, it has to get a special authorization from card associations.
 An acquiring bank certified by Visa, MC, and/or other card networks gets the right to issue merchant accounts to businesses that want to accept electronic payments.
 If you have a traditional commercial account, you still have to get a merchant account in order to become a part of transaction processing world.
 It is through this account that all your business operations are performed.

 Official terms are: “an acquiring bank issues a merchants account” or “an acquirer underwrites a business as a merchant”.
 This underwriting procedure means that the acquirer shoulders all potential risks associated with your business, especially, financial risks.
 The major threats related to transaction processing, result from consumer and merchant fraud, as well as insolvency of consumers and merchants (for instance, in the context of chargebacks and refunds).
 In case of any conflicts some entity has to step in, assume the responsibility, and bear the costs.
 The burden of these costs and risks falls on the underwriter, i.e. the acquirer.